digihunch/orthweb/README.md

-# Orthweb - Orthanc deployment on AWS with Docker
+# Orthweb - Orthanc in Docker on AWS

 ## Overview

-**[Orthanc](https://www.orthanc-server.com/)** is an open-source application for medical imaging to ingest, store, view and distribute medical images. **[Orthweb](https://github.com/digihunch/orthweb)** is an open-source project for automated infrastructure provisioning on AWS, and automated configuration of Orthanc.
-The website is ready to serve web and DICOM traffic as soon as deployment is completed.
+**[Orthanc](https://www.orthanc-server.com/)** is an open-source application to ingest, store, display and distribute medical images. **[Orthweb](https://github.com/digihunch/orthweb)** is an open-source project to automatically configure Orthanc and associated resource on AWS.
+It configures Orthanc in 10 minutes.
+When the deployment is completed, the website is ready to serve both web and DICOM traffic.

-This project demonstrates the idea of infrastructure-as-code, deployment automation and security configurations in compliance with HIPPA.
-It does not intend to provide production capacity.
-For custom deployment towards production and clinical use, please contact the author.

-The open-source Orthanc porject does not include the plugin for storing images on S3 bucket.
-This project also includes the builder for Digi Hunch [custom Orthanc image](https://hub.docker.com/repository/docker/digihunch/orthanc) with the plugin.

 We use Terraform to create infrastructure on AWS, including VPC, subnets, secret manager, managed database (PostgreSQL), an EC2 instance and S3 bucket.
 The application is hosted in a Docker container on the EC2 instance.

+## Production Use

+Orthweb project demonstrates the idea of infrastructure-as-code, deployment automation and security configurations in compliance with HIPPA.
+It provisions just enough resources for demo, and it is not intended for production use.
+A solution for production and clinical use requires a holistic planning for scalability, high availability, disaster recovery, security compliance etc, as well as custom implementation.
+Please contact [Digi Hunch](https://www.digihunch.com/) for professional IT service.

 ## Prerequisite